 More and more people these days are dealing with harassment by debt collectors, who are aggressively trying to obtain payment from people of limited financial means due to job loss, illness, or disability.
 You may have experienced this yourself!

-What They Can't Do
+What Debt Collectors Can't Do

-They Can't Harass You
+Debt Collectors Can't Harass You

-In addition to this, there are certain behaviors in the course of communication that are considered to be harassment under the Act (although this is not intended to be an exclusive list):
+There are certain behaviors in the course of communication that are considered to be harassment under the Fair Debt Collection Practices Act.
+These behaviors include, but are not limited to:

-- The use of obscene or profane language or language the natural consequence of which is to abuse you.
+- The use of obscene or profane language or language, the natural consequence of which is to abuse you.

 - Call without identifying themselves properly.

-They Can't Lie to You
+Debt Collectors Can't Lie to You

-- the character, amount, or legal status of any debt (e.g. it might be uncollectible because the statute of limitations has passed)
+- The character, amount, or legal status of any debt (e.g., it might be uncollectible because the statute of limitations has passed)

 - The representation or implication that nonpayment of any debt will result in your arrest or imprisonment or the seizure, garnishment, attachment, or sale of your property or wages unless such action is lawful and the debt collector or creditor intends to take such action.
-This is also the case if said actions are imminent when they are not (e.g. if you do not pay by Thursday, we will attach your wages, when in fact no law suit has even begun yet).
+This is also the case if said actions are imminent when they are not (e.g., if you do not pay by Thursday, we will attach your wages when, in fact, no lawsuit has even begun yet).

 - The threat to take any action that cannot legally be taken or that is not intended to be taken.